-Figure 3.
-CO2 emissions reduction vs. H2 volumetric blending 22
+Figure 3: Carbon dioxide emissions reduction vs. hydrogen volumetric blending 23

 For hydrogen medium-distance transport the lower-cost alternative is through pipelines.
 This option would have the potential advantage of using existing infrastructure, assuming it is possible.
 For long distances, ship transport is the best alternative.
-It is due to the lower costs and better flexibility to supply to different countries from a single exporter.22 However, an energy carrier such as ammonia can also be an alternative because of the energy required to liquefy hydrogen and keep it at low temperatures.
+It is due to the lower costs and better flexibility to supply to different countries from a single exporter.
+23 However, an energy carrier such as ammonia can also be an alternative because of the energy required to liquefy hydrogen and keep it at low temperatures.
 The diagram below shows the main routes for hydrogen transport.

-Figure 4 The most common routes for large-scale hydrogen transportation the clean hydrogen economy" by Roland Berger.
-The energy requirements are based on estimations and modeling from Roland Berger.
-24
+Figure 4: The most common routes for large-scale hydrogen transportation

 Table 2 summarizes the main transport alternatives, including a brief description of the technologies, the main energy requirements, and the advantages and disadvantages.
-Information was taken from the technical report "Assessment of Hydrogen Delivery Options" by the Joint Research Centre (JRC)23 recently published and the report "Hydrogen transportation / The key to unlocking
+Information was taken from the technical report "Assessment of Hydrogen Delivery Options" by the Joint Research Centre (JRC)24 recently published and the report "Hydrogen transportation / The key to unlocking the clean hydrogen economy" by Roland Berger.
+The energy requirements are based on estimations and modeling from Roland Berger.25

-23 Ortiz et al., 2022. https://publications.jrc.ec.europa.eu/repository/handle/JRC130442
+24 Ortiz et al., 2022. https://publications.jrc.ec.europa.eu/repository/handle/JRC130442